SalieriC/SWIM/documentation/Ammo Management Setup.md

 # Acknowledgement
-This macro is actually several macros with one goal: To completely overhaul the ammo usage of the core system by introducing new features, a way to handle grenades and other consumable weapons, sound effects and more.
+This macro is actually several scripts with one goal: To completely overhaul the ammo usage of the core system by introducing new features, a way to handle grenades and other consumable weapons, sound effects and more.
 It even supports ammo for melee weapons.
 In order to use one of these macros, you first need to do some initial setup.
 This is required because the macro relies heavily on additional stats from the SWADE system.
 Currently these must be provided by the user but hopefully I can provide them with the module itself.

 ## Current Features: